abatten/fruitbat/README.rst

 will also need to install git-lfs.
 Instructions for installing git-lfs for your operating system can be found here_.

-Linux Users
-***********
-If you are installing *FRUITBAT* on a linux machine you may see this 'error':
-``ERROR: Failed building wheel for pyymw16``.
-This does not mean the installation failed.
-The C++ bindings were compiled using MacOS and needed to be recompiled for your machine.
-The installation process does this for you.
-You should still be able to run *FRUITBAT* normally.

 .. _PyPi: https://pypi.python.org/pypi/fruitbat
 .. _here: https://help.github.com/en/articles/installing-git-large-file-storage